taiphlosion/Rizzerator-Lite/README.md

 Now, we didn't know exactly how much more confident the synonym was, so we added a little bit of noise to our algorithm to balance out the distribution of scores.
 We are still not sure if this was the most reasonable solution but, again, we cared more about how the scores would play into our data structures.
 Anyways, back to the idea of noise.
 What does it mean to add noise?
 Here's the simple equation:
     If the definition score > OG word score, then take the OG word score (ex: 4.1) and add to it a random number in the range of 0.0 to 0.2, (ex: 0.1, giving the synonym a final score of 4.1 + 0.
 1 = 4.2).

-    If the definition score < OG word score, do the same thing but with a range of -0.2 to 0.0 for the noise.
+   > If the definition score < OG word score, do the same thing but with a range of -0.2 to 0.0 for the noise.

 Unknown words encountered in our definition were treated as neutral when calculating the confidence score of the definition.
 Would it have been better to take the average of only the known words instead of doing this?
 We are not sure.
 These unknown definition words were then given a score in the range of the score of the synonym.
 This was almost definitely not a reasonable way to score the unknown definition word but, as we stated, the goal was to get a lot of words scored fast.

 The one wrinkle left out is that we had a limited number of times that we could extract synonyms and definitions, because obtaining these required calls to the Words API https://rapidapi.com/dpventures/api/wordsapi.
 We paid $10 for 25,000 API calls and we were not going to pay anymore money.
 So, we built what can be thought of as a backup engine.

 Think of an airplane; if one of its engines goes out, the thing needs to keep flying.
 The backup engine, then, was a k-nearest neighbors type algorithm to find the neighbors of a word in our dictionary.
 I won't go too much into detail on this part of the algorithm because it wasn't one of our best ideas yet (we improved upon it later in the Jupyter file).
 However, here's a general outline of how it works:

-    1. Download the pretrained GloVe model trained on a Twitter dataset 1a.
+   > 1. Download the pretrained GloVe model trained on a Twitter dataset
+       > 1a.
 This model was chosen because it was believed it would have somewhat emotionally colored speech.
 It had the drawback of slang words and many                misspelled words.
-    2. Take a word from our dictionary which already had a score (aka the OG word)
+   > 2. Take a word from our dictionary which already had a score (aka the OG word)
-    3. Find the OG words k-nearest neighbors (first level neighbors)
+   > 3. Find the OG words k-nearest neighbors (first level neighbors)
-    4. For each of the first level neighbors, find its k-nearest neighbors (second level neighbors)
+   > 4. For each of the first level neighbors, find its k-nearest neighbors (second level neighbors)
-    5. Use the scored second level neighbors, take their average, and use it to approximate a score for their respective first  level neighbor
+   > 5. Use the scored second level neighbors, take their average, and use it to approximate a score for their respective first  level neighbor
-    6. For each unknown second level neighbor, find their k-nearest neighbors (third level neighbors) and try to do the same thing as above
+   > 6. For each unknown second level neighbor, find their k-nearest neighbors (third level neighbors) and try to do the same thing as above
-    7. By this point, if we can't figure out the score for a word, don't go any deeper, but use the score of the first level or second level neighbor to            assign a score to the unknown third level neighbor
+   > 7. By this point, if we can't figure out the score for a word, don't go any deeper, but use the score of the first level or second level neighbor to            assign a score to the unknown third level neighbor

 Again, not the most accurate, but it definitely finds a lot of new words every iteration.
-However, as I said above, it wasn't really used as I terminated the algorithm when we got close to our API limit in favor of the next approach.
+However, as I said above, it wasn't really used.
+I terminated the algorithm when we got close to our API limit in favor of the next approach.

 Overall, this part of our code allowed us to build the dictionary from 2,617 words to a little over 28,000 words, all with scores.